Code-Institute-Submissions/Hemenhk-filmstar_JanResub/README.md

 * The navigation feature is present on all pages of this website, and is fixed to the top of the screen.
 * The logo is on the left-hand side, whilst the links are on the right.
 All links and the logo have a hover effect, whereby a line expands below the links, indicating where the mouse is hovered.
 This gives the website a much better aesthetic.
-* If the user enters an invalid url, they are shown an error 404 page not found, as seen below:
+* If the user enters an invalid url, they are shown an error 404 page not found, as seen below.
+By clicking "here" they are redirected to the home page.

 ![Page Not Found](static/media/404.png)